mongodb/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 monitoring thread) after it has been selected but before the RTT is retrieved.

-If the 90th percentile RTT of the selected server is less than the remaining timeoutMS, the value of this field MUST be ``remaining timeoutMS - 90th percentile RTT``.
+If the ``minRoundTripTime`` is less than the remaining timeoutMS, the value of this field MUST be ``remaining timeoutMS - minRoundTripTime``.
 If not, drivers MUST return a timeout error without attempting to send the message to the server.
 This is done to ensure that an operation is not routed to the server if it will likely fail with a socket timeout as that could cause connection churn.
 The ``maxTimeMS`` field MUST be